maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Kartiera encrypted</translation>

 YES
-The translation is partially incorrect.
-The word "encrypted" was not translated into Maltese; the English word was reused.
-The correct translation would use "enkripptata" or "ikkodifikata" for "encrypted".
-"Wallet" is often translated as "kartiera".
-The corrected translation is:
+The translation is problematic.
+The word "encrypted" is not translated into Maltese, and "Kartiera" (wallet) is correct, but the result mixes Maltese with English.
+The proper Maltese translation for "encrypted" is "ikkodifikata" or "mgħammra b'ċifrar".

-Kartiera enkripptata

-So, the correct translation:
+Correct translation:

-<translation>Kartiera enkripptata</translation>
+Il-kartiera ġiet mgħammra b'ċifrar.
 ```

 ```